phlexible/phlexible-docs/cookbook/templating/image.rst

 .. index::
-   single: Templating; Working with Media
+   single: Templating; Working with Images

-Working with Media (Image)
+Working with Image
 ==========================

 All media files are located in phlexible media management.
 You can access them with fields in your element.